DanMacDonald/SimpleSignals/README.md

 }
 ```

 I like to put all my Signal definitions in a single file.
 This provides an easy start point for someone new to the code to understand what's going on in the application.
-All they need to do is use the `Find References...` feature of their code editor and they can see all the places a Signal is invoked from or listened to.
+All they need to do is use the *Find References...* feature of their code editor and they can see all the places a Signal is invoked from or listened to.

-To invoke a signal and notify its listeners you call `Invoke<SignalType>(...signal parameters...)`, in this case when the player lifts their finger we only want to register a Swipe if they've moved a minimum threshold.
+To invoke a signal and notify its listeners you call `Invoke<SignalType>(...)`, in this example when the player lifts their finger we only want to register a Swipe if they've moved a minimum threshold.
 This could be an important distinction if your game performs one action on a tap and another on a swipe.

 *Note: In this example the `GlobalContext` class is Singleton that holds a reference to the `SingleManager` instance we want to use for signal binding.
 In your app, you can use any way of getting a reference to your `SignalManager` that makes sense in your codebase.*